-> It’s also helpful to have your syllabus designed as an infographic that draws students’ attention to key places and lets them take the information in quickly and easily.
-You can search TPT for “free syllabi” and find a number of great ones!
-I like this one.
+It’s also helpful to have your syllabus designed as an infographic that draws students’ attention to key places and lets them take the information in quickly and easily.
+We have an editable syllabus template in the English Teacher Vault that you can make your own when you become a member!

 Set up accounts.